nerfagent/HKUST-library-roomBooking-reminder-bot/README.md

 pip install discord
 ```
 10. run your bookingBot.py 24/7, or you can start it on every morning and stop it at night
+# Booking Link
+You will notice that two links are sent simultaneously.
+The first link is from the Usthing website, allowing you to book a room two hours earlier than the library link.
+However, the trade-off is that this link does not take you directly to your desired room; you will need to search for it manually.
+Additionally, there can occasionally be a glitch where the link fails to allow bookings for dates 14 days in advance.
+In such cases, you'll need to click the link again to access that option.

+On the other hand, the second link, provided by the library, guarantees direct access to the specific date and time you wish to book.
+The drawback, however, is that you must wait two hours before you can reserve a room for a date 14 days from now.